jordifierro/rails-api-base/README.md

 The chosen solution is a mix that uses
 [Devise gem](https://github.com/plataformatec/devise)
 and a custom implementation to handle sessions by token.
-A token is returned when the users loggin and it has to be set to `headers['Authorization']` on later requests to authenticate them.
+A token is returned when the users login and it has to be set to `headers['Authorization']` on later requests to authenticate them.